Toward multi-target self-organizing pursuit in a partially observable Markov game: Experiments

 Similar to the case of adding a global direction or global target as the flock's migratory urge in \cite{reynolds1987flocks}, we observe that the successfully trained self-organizing searchers learn similar behaviors by themselves.
 As shown in Figure \ref{fig_action_distribution}, we test the actor-critic searcher's behavior by always feeding it with the empty observation, and then estimate the searcher's action distribution over its 5 legal actions by running these tests in 100 independent runs with 1000 steps per run.

 It can be seen that although different policies trained with different random seeds have different preferences, the common result is that they prefer a particular action most of the time and stochastically choose other actions.
 In contrast to the random walk with a uniform action distribution, shown as the red dashed line in Figure \ref{fig_action_distribution}, this trained action distribution ensures that a searcher will move in one direction most of the time and occasionally switch to another direction, which benefits the target search since the searchers are moving farther away, exploring nonrepeatable areas most of the time, and covering a wide expanse of the map in a limited time.
+This searching behavior also provides a way to the space exploration problem with sparse targets, as the example shown in Figure \ref{fig_single_searcher}.

 In addition, since the self-organizing searchers are homogeneous, when all searchers perform similar behaviors, as a whole, the self-organizing search swarm behaves as an emergent self-organized pattern.
 In other words, the self-organized pattern in the self-organizing search emerges here because the agents are homogeneous and behave according to the same meaningful actions.